|The Frankfurt-Tipp rating:|

 |Rated:||From 6 years|

 It could have been a life full of success and wealth.
-30 years ago Rainer (Jan Josef Liefers) and his band "Bochums Steine" were on the verge of a breakthrough.
-Rainer thoroughly screwed up himself and his band colleagues at the time with a mistake during an important concert.
-Since then Rainer's life has been bumbling around and he doesn't really get anything baked either professionally or privately.
-When his doctor tells him that he doesn't have long to live, Rainer knows that he wants to make the most of the time he has left.
+30 years ago Rainer (Jan Josef Liefers) was on the verge of a breakthrough with his band "Bochums Steine".
+At the time, Rainer thoroughly ruined it for himself and his band mates with a freak-out during an important concert.
+Since then, Rainer's life has been a mess and he can't really get anything done, neither professionally nor privately.
+When his doctor tells him that he doesn't have long to live, it's clear to Rainer that he wants to make the most of the time he has left.
 On the one hand, to be a better father to his son.
-On the other hand he also wanted to come to terms with his former band colleagues Bulle (Armin Rohde), Konni (Matthias Bundschuh), Thomas (Richy Müller) and especially Ole (Jürgen Vogel).
-Whether there is enough time is more than questionable…
+On the other hand, he wants to get back in touch with his former band mates Bulle (Armin Rohde), Konni (Matthias Bundschuh), Thomas (Richy Müller) and especially Ole (Jürgen Vogel).
+But whether there is enough time for that is more than questionable.

-Whoever wants to see a well cast tragicomedy that shows that it's never too late for a second chance is in good hands here.
-But those who hope for depth and dramaturgical surprises will be bitterly disappointed in the last act at the latest.
-All in all but still a very clear one: Worth seeing!
+Who wants to see a well-cast tragicomedy that shows that it's never too late for a second chance, is in good hands here.
+But if you're hoping for depth and dramaturgical surprises, you'll be bitterly disappointed by the last act at the latest.
+All in all, however, still clearly a: Worth seeing!

 An article by Frankfurt-Tipp